ome/ome-files-cpp/README.md

 # OME Files C++

-OME Files is a standalone C++ library for reading and writing life sciences image file formats. **Development has migrated to https://gitlab.com/codelibre/ome-files !**
+OME Files is a standalone C++ library for reading and writing life sciences image file formats.
+This project has been archived while seeking further funding.

+**Independent development is taking place under https://gitlab.com/codelibre/ome-files **

 Links
 -----